 2. A Conceptual Framework

-A conceptual framework is simply your guide in working on the idea you have in mind.
-It is like a map which you need to follow to arrive to your destination.
-A great way to come up with one is to do a mind mapping exercise.
+A conceptual framework is your guide in working on your idea.
+It is like a map that you need to follow to arrive at your destination.
+An excellent way to come up with one is to do a mind-mapping exercise.

-That brings up another thing, what is mind mapping anyway?
+That brings up another thing, what is mind mapping anyhow?

-A mind map is simply a list of keywords that you can connect together to make clear a certain issue.
-It’s our subconscious way of analyzing things.
+A mind map is simply a list of keywords that you can connect to make clear an individual issue.
+It is our subconscious way of analyzing things.
 We tend to associate a thing with another thing.
-This actually relates to how we recall past experiences.
+This tendency relates to how we recall past experiences.
 In computers, we have the so-called “links” that connect commands in a computer module to make an application program work.

 How does mind mapping work?
-You just have to come up with a word, for example, that will help you start off.
-You can start off with an issue on computers and from there, generate other ideas that connect with the previous one.
-There are actually a lot of literature on the internet that explains what is a mind map.
+You have to come up with a word, for example, that will help you start.
+You can begin with an issue on computers and, from there, generate other ideas that connect with the previous one.
+There is a lot of literature on the internet that explains what a mind map is.

 Now, after reading an explanation of the mind map, how will you come up with your conceptual framework?
-Well, I don’t need to explain it again here because I wrote about it previously.
+Well, I do not need to explain it again here because I wrote about it previously.
 You may read an easy to understand explanation and example here.

 3. Your Hypothesis

-Once the idea on conceptual framework is quite clear to you, then you may write your hypothesis.
+Once the idea of the conceptual framework is quite clear to you, then you may write your hypothesis.
 A hypothesis is just your expected output in the course of conducting your study.
-You will base this hypothesis on the conceptual framework that you have prepared.
+The hypothesis arises from the conceptual framework that you have prepared.

-How are the variables related?
+Once you have identified the specific variables in the phenomenon that you would like to study, ask yourself the following questions: How are the variables related?
 Does one variable affect another?
-Or are they related at all?
+Alternatively, are they related at all?

 Example of Hypotheses

-Considering the issues raised a while ago, the following null hypotheses may be written:
+Considering the issues raised a while ago, the following null hypotheses can be written thus:

-1. There is no significant difference in wi-fi signal behaviour between wood and metal.
+1. There is no significant difference in wi-fi signal behavior between wood and metal.

-2. There is no significant difference in browsing speed between a 10 mb cache and a 100 mb cache storage setting using Mozilla Firefox.
+2. There is no significant difference in browsing speed between a ten MB cache and a 100 MB cache storage setting using Mozilla Firefox.

-At this point, you may already have a better idea on how to prepare a concept paper before working on a full thesis proposal.
-If you find this discussion useful or you would like to clarify further the discussion above, your feedback is welcome.
+At this point, you may already have a better idea of how to prepare a concept paper before working on a full thesis proposal.
+If you find this discussion useful, or you would like to clarify further the discussion above, your feedback is welcome.

 © 2012 October 31 P. A. Regoniel